Gift Industry Statistics [All You Need To Know]

 • The US gifting market for private consumers is expected to grow to $453B by 2030.

-private Gifting Industry Market Size
+Private Gifting Industry Market Size

 YearGlobal private consumer gifting market|US private consumer gifting marketTotal consumer spending (US)Per consumer (US)